R3voA3/VANA/README.md

 # VANA
-VANA's Purpose is to add extra loadout sorting options to the Virtual Arsenal.
+VANA's purpose is to add extra loadout sorting options to the Virtual Arsenal.
 The modifiction is fully client-sided.
 The original mod was created by *Eathox*

 ## Compatibility